-Humans may be more complex than other creatures on the planet, but as with any organism they have their Dao.
-Therefore, those who wish to engage in ethics must keep the moral and metaphysical framework in mind, study the Dao of each particular organism, and consider how to develop a harmonious society that accords with the Greater Morality.
+Humans may be more complex than other creatures on the planet, but as with any organism they have their own Dao or Way.
+Therefore, those who wish to engage in ethics must keep the moral and metaphysical framework in mind, study the way of each particular organism, and consider how to develop a harmonious society that accords with the full spectrum of morality.

 Ethicists must consider every direction that characterises a person, from the nutritive to the deliberative.
 This can be done by considering one's own personal experiences and sensations, and by observing the practical actions and reports of others.
 The personal nature of ethics makes it both easier and more difficult than other fields; we know it as part of our human nature, but that fact brings with it a measure of bias.